 Scaling Down the Client Cluster

-drain mode first.
-Then, wait for all jobs to be finished before terminating the client.
+drain mode, then wait for all jobs to be finished before terminating the client.
 You can also configure an ASG Lifecycle Hook that triggers a script for scaling down instances.

-- The script monitors running jobs on the instance and waits for them to finish.
+Monitor running jobs on the instance and wait for them to finish